 - Minimise the number of unconfident changes introduced to the program in one iteration

 The children doing visual programming (i.e. Scratch) tended to need less support than those working with text, where it was easy for newcomers to get bogged down on syntax, keywords and language quirks.
-The older children tended to be more self-starting; a pair of keen sixteen year olds needed only a crash course on how HTML tags and CSS selectors worked to be able to create a website by the end of week.
+The older children tended to be more self-starting; a pair of keen sixteen year olds needed only a crash course on how HTML tags and CSS selectors worked to be able to create a website by the end of week.## On Technology

 It's astonishing to reflect upon how much web technologies have lowered the barrier of entry to creating websites, games, music and applications.
 Having a starter development environment accessible through the browser sidesteps the need to install language runtimes locally.
 This is particularly encouraging in a school setting where the IT environment tends to be heavily locked down.

 Visual programming has also reached an impressive level of sophistication; the main reason we tried to minimise the amount of time a child stayed blocked for was because the Scratch website had an impressive repertoire of playable game clones, all within a click away.